-Date and time must be synchronized between the servers running Configuration Manager, Parallels Configuration Manager Proxy, Active Directory, Management Point, Distribution Point, and the Mac computers.
-If date/time is out of sync, the Parallels Mac Client registration and the Mac management operations (specifically, policy downloading and updating) may not work correctly.
+Date and time must be synchronized between servers running Configuration Manager, Parallels Configuration Manager Proxy, Active Directory, Management Point, Distribution Point, and all Mac computers that you want to manage.
+If date/time is out of sync, the Parallels Mac Client registration procedure and Mac management operations (specifically, policy downloading and updating) may not work correctly.